HPC usage & utilities¶

 If you have already-processed BAM files (e.g., from a previous pipeline run), you can skip all read-processing steps:

-nextflow run main.nf -config nextflow.config -profile slurm \
+nextflow run main.nf -config nextflow.config \

 --reference $REF --ploidy 1 \